Red Star Belgrade: Supporters

 Red Star is the most popular football club in Serbia.
 The club has fans and sympathisers throughout the whole country, but also throughout the regional and global Serbian diaspora, making the club a symbol of Serbdom.
 Fan groups are widespread throughout Serbia and former Yugoslav republics, and the club has the highest social media following amongst former Yugoslav football teams.
 Traditionally, Red Star has been represented as the people's club, whilst always attracting support from all social classes, their fan base is not associated with any specific social group.
 Red Star ultras Delije espouse patriotic, nationalist and right-wing sentiments.

 The organized supporters of Red Star are known as Delije, roughly translated in English as the "Heroes", "Braves", "Hardman" or "Studs".
 The term derives from the plural of the singular form "Delija", in Serbian.
 Delije support all branches of the Red Star multi-sport society.
 They are one of the most famous supporter groups in the world, renowned for their passion and fanaticism.

 Delije section at Rajko Mitić Stadium.

 Hardcore supporters began to emerge during the 1980s, with official inauguration taking place in 1989.
 Previously, Red Star fans were scattered amongst several organized fan groups within the north terrace of the Rajko Mitić Stadium, colloquially known as "Marakana".
 Their style of support is greatly influenced by Italian and English football culture of the 1980s.
 It includes the use of widespread choreography, flares, flags, banners, and boisterous cheering.
 The word Delije is displayed (in Cyrillic) on the north terrace seats of Rajko Mitić Stadium as a sign of appreciation, and fidelity between the club and supporters.
 Subgroups of Delije exist outside of Belgrade, along with cities across Serbia and all other ex-Yugoslav republics.
 Despite Red Star's broad fan base, Delije have developed an infamous reputation for hooliganism amongst some segments of its ultras, especially during Belgrade derbies.

 Due to historically warm Serbo-Hellenic relations, Red Star's Delije ultras have developed a strong kinship with Olympiacos ultras Gate 7.
 The "Orthodox Brothers" friendship is based on mutual Eastern Orthodox faith, a strong cultural marker amongst the Serbs and Greeks.
 Both clubs also share the same colours, and are from the national capitals.
 They are also the most decorated football teams in their respective countries.
 The brotherhood has evolved to include Spartak Moscow ultras Fratria, owing to strong Russophilia and a shared Slavic heritage.
+Delije also maintain friendship with supporters of Napoli.